smarterlabs/dorian/README.md

 Make sure you have 2 environment variables set:

 - `URL`: The destination URL
-- `SOURCE_URL`: The original source URL to be scraped
+- `WEBFLOW_URL`: The original source URL to be scraped

 To do this, you can create a `.env` file with the contents of `.env.template`. and fill in the variables.